peterwashington/peterwashington.github.io/_pages/about.md

 News
 ------
-* Peter Washington joints the Hawaiʻi Digital Health Lab as an Assistant Professor in Information & Computer Sciences.
+* Peter Washington joins the Hawaiʻi Digital Health Lab as an Assistant Professor in Information & Computer Sciences.

 Join the lab
 ------